 If any point needs explanation,

 if you find an error according to scripture,

-I will reply soon.
+I will reply promptly.
 Thanks.

 God Bless You